Introduction

 GRE tunnels are designed to be completely stateless.
 This means that each tunnel endpoint does not keep any information about the state or availability of the remote tunnel endpoint.
 A consequence of this is that the local tunnel endpoint router does not have the ability to bring the line protocol of the GRE Tunnel interface down if the remote end of the tunnel is unreachable.
 The ability to mark an interface as down when the remote end of the link is not available is used in order to remove any routes (specifically static routes) in the routing table that use that interface as the outbound interface.
 Specifically, if the line protocol for an interface is changed to down, then any static routes that point out that interface are removed from the routing table.
 This allows for the installation of an alternate (floating) static route or for Policy Based Routing (PBR) in order to select an alternate next-hop or interface.

-Before GRE keepalives were implemented, there were only ways to determine local issues on the router and no way to determine problems in the intervening network.
+Before GRE keepalives were implemented, there were only ways to determine local issues on the router and no way to determine problems in the transport network.
 For example, the case in which the GRE tunneled packets are successfully forwarded, but are lost before they reach the other end of the tunnel.
 Such scenarios would cause data packets that go through the GRE tunnel to be "black holed", even though an alternate route that uses PBR or a floating static route via another interface were available.
 Keepalives on the GRE tunnel interface are used in order to solve this issue in the same way as keepalives are used on physical interfaces.

 Note: GRE keepalives are not supported together with IPsec tunnel protection under any circumstances.
 This document discusses this issue.